jackmnob/Python-Tableau-EDA-StockDash/README.md

 # **Leveraging Python & Pandas for a Tableau Stock Market Dashboard**

 ## ***Project Overview***
-*This project involves using Python and pandas to prepare and clean stock market data for visualization in Tableau.*
+*This project involves using Python and pandas to prepare and clean stock market data for further visualization via Tableau.*

 *The final product is an interactive Tableau dashboard (linked below) that allows users to gain insights by analyzing stock trends and patterns.*